ThunderFly-aerospace/TFGPS01/README.md

 > This module (TFGPS01A) was developed by [ThunderFly s.r.o.](https://www.thunderfly.cz) and is published as OpenSource hardware with a [GPLv3](LICENSE) license.

 ### Features
+  * Compatibile with PX4, Ardupilot and most of common flight stacks
   * RTK capability
   * Concurrent reception of 4 GNSS
   * Interface for external Payload connection